troubalex/troubalex.github.io/keypress.md

 };
 ```

-This sets the value of `bgColor`  to whichever color corresponds  to the key code inside the big colors hash.
+This sets the value of `--bgColor`  to whichever color corresponds  to the key code inside the colors hash.

 ## Making it work on touch devices

-Mobile phones obviously don't show a keyboard when we open a webpage, so I decided to make the page change color on touch.
-And to make it interesting also for a single type of event, I pick a random color from my hash.
+Mobile phones don't show a keyboard when we open a webpage, so I decided to make the page change color on touch.
+And to make it interesting also for a single type of event, I assign a random color from my hash.

-According to MSDN, mobile Safari doesn't play well with click events on the body of a site, so I had to work around it by adding a `main` section.
-This was then supposed to accept mouse clicks, and –- fingers crossed -- touch events.
+According to MSDN, mobile Safari doesn't play well with click events on the body of a site, so I worked around it by adding a `main` section.
+This was then supposed to accept mouse clicks, and — fingers crossed — touch events.

 ```html
 <body>